ShakingMap/rf-form/README.md

 - support manipulations of array of fields
 - support top level and individual controls of readOnly, disabled
 - enable validations of fields automatically
-- usable data are passed with value in onSubmit (validation summaries, validation details)
 - support extensions of form components (wrapper, group, array, fields)

 ## Installation